laurenceday/seed-generator/README.md

 Congratulations, you have now seen the wizard behind the curtain.

 I'll flesh this out more with an explanation if people ask.

+## Acknowledgements

+Thanks to [Xavier Lavayssière](https://www.twitter.com/XavierLava) for PR on alignment and better documentation on requirements.